 - In the graphical interface: Selecting the Remote PC Access option on the Environment page.

-If you originally install a VDA with the VDAWorkstationCoreSetup.exe installer and later upgrade that VDA using the VDAWorkstationSetup.exe installer, you have the option to install the omitted components/features.
+If you originally install a VDA with the VDAWorkstationCoreSetup.exe installer and later upgrade that VDA using the VDAWorkstationSetup.exe installer, you can optionally install the omitted components and features.

 Install a VDA

 Ensure that the machine is domain-joined before installing the VDA software.

 Step 1.
 Download the product software and launch the wizard

 - On the machine where you’re installing the VDA, sign in to Citrix Cloud.

 - In the upper left menu, select My Services > Virtual Apps and Desktops.

 - On the right side, click Downloads and select Download VDA.
 You are redirected to the VDA download page.
 Find the VDA installer you want and then click Download File.

 - After the download completes, right-click the file and select Run as administrator.
 The installation wizard launches.